whymarrh/mattress/README.md

 License
 -------

-This software is released under the BSD 3-Clause License.
+This software is released under the ISC License.
 See [LICENSE.md](LICENSE.md) for more information.

   [restify]:https://github.com/mcavage/node-restify